 Ben Rivers (MA, '10), RDT, was born in the UK and raised in Australia.
 He specializes in the use of applied theatre for community mobilization, cultural activism and collective trauma response.
 Ben has taught and practiced in Asia, Australia, Europe, the Middle East and North America.
 He is a founding member of The Freedom Theatre's Freedom Bus initiative (Jenin, Occupied Palestine) and a Co-founder of the Arab School of Playback Theatre (Beirut, Lebanon).
 He is currently completing doctoral research at the University of New England, Australia.
 Ben is based in the Middle East where he works as a freelance trainer, facilitator, psychotherapist and community organiser.

-Doug Ronning (MA, '06), MFT, RDT/BCT, is a drama therapist with a private practice in the Noe Valley neighborhood of San Francisco, specializing in the treatment of anxiety, compulsive disorders, and relational stress.
+Doug Ronning (MA '06), MFT, RDT/BCT, is a drama therapist with a private practice at TheraThrive in Lafayette, California, working with children, adolescents, adults, and families.
+He specializes in the treatment of anxiety, compulsive disorders, and relational stress.
 Formerly, he was the Program Director for Ohlhoff Outpatient Programs in San Francisco.
 He is the creator of the event series Monster Movie Salon (monstermoviesalon.com) which combines drama therapy with film and cultural studies.
-He also co-created and co-facilitates (with a Certified Nutritional Consultant) the Couples in the Kitchen workshops.
 He is an adjunct faculty member at CIIS.